Skip to content

 The following sections describe the protocol's main components.

 Vaults are the Symbiotic protocol's economic backbone.
-They manage liquidity and deposits from restakers, connect operators and networks, distribute rewards to restakers and operators, and penalize bad actors.
+They manage liquidity and deposits from restakers, connect operators and networks, and set up delegation strategies.

-Vault managers also whitelist the operators and networks to work with.
-Since the operators get delegated stake and could potentially get slashed, they must be accepted by the vault managers before providing validation services to the networks.
-On a similar note, vault managers analyze and authorize each network the vault will secure, taking into consideration, for example, the rewards the network offers.
+Since the operators get delegated stake from the vault and could potentially get slashed, they must be approved by the vault managers beforehand.
+On a similar note, vault managers analyze and authorize each network the vault will secure, considering, for example, the rewards the network offers.

-Vault managers also designate resolvers, who are responsible for approving or vetoing slashing events caused by operators on networks with veto-slashing support, like the Tanssi Network.
+Vault managers also designate resolvers, responsible for approving or vetoing slashing events caused by operators on networks with veto-slashing support, like the Tanssi Network.

 Node operators are entities or individuals responsible for running the nodes (also known as operators or validators), which are the computational components validating the networks' transactions.
 They are responsible for the nodes' configuration, hardware setup, uptime, and performance.